-While you’re in this area of Florence, you must taste the absolutely best (I’m not kidding you) gelato around at Vivoli (via Isola delle Stinche 7r, 055 292 334) just a few blocks from Santa Croce, tucked in a back street.
+While you’re in this area of Florence, you must taste the absolutely best (I’m not kidding you) gelato around at Vivoli (via Isola delle Stinche 7r, 055 292 334) just a few blocks from Santa Croce, tucked away in a back street.
 We went back several times to sample as many flavors as possible.
-Our favorites were meringue and anything with chocolate or hazelnut in it — I’m salivating just thinking about it.
+Our favorites are meringue and anything with chocolate or hazelnut in it — I’m salivating just thinking about it.

-We had probably our best meal of the whole trip in Florence at La Giostra (Borgo Pinti 10r, 055 241 341), where they greet you at the door with a glass of sparkling wine and serve a humongous plate of antipasto (free of charge).
+We had probably our best meal of the whole trip in Florence at La Giostra at Borgo Pinti 10/18 Rosso, 50121 Firenze FL, Italy 39/055/241341 where they greet you at the door with a glass of sparkling wine and serve a humongous plate of antipasto (free of charge).
 We definitely didn’t need to order appetizers or dessert, but who could resist.
-I savored every flavor so much so that my son noted “She’s eating with her eyes closed!”
+I savored every flavor, so much so that my son noted, “She’s eating with her eyes closed!”

 Florence Sightseeing & Trip Planning Tips

-The Florence Tourist Office is known as the Amministrazione Provinciale Di Firenze or APT, and it’s located on Via Manzoni Alessandro, 16, 50121 Firenze (FI), Italy.
+The Florence Tourist Office, has, of course, a great deal of experience in welcoming tourists to the city.
+Known as the Amministrazione Provinciale Di Firenze or APT, it’s located on Via Manzoni Alessandro, 16, 50121 Firenze (FI), Italy.

 To aid in organizing your sightseeing, here are some notes on the four historical districts of Florence: Santa Maria Novella, San Giovanni, Santa Croce, and Santo Spirito.

 In the San Giovani area, stop into the San Giovani Cathedral, Baptistry and the Museo dell’Opera del Duomo, where you can see the church interior and campanile, or bell tower.
-The most important works in the museum are by Michelangelo (“PietÃ “), Donatello (“Mary Magdalen”, “Cantoria”), Arnolfo di Cambio (“Boniface VIII”) and Luca della Robbia (“Cantoria”).
+The most important works in the museum are by Michelangelo (“Pieta”), Donatello (“Mary Magdalen”, “Cantoria”), Arnolfo di Cambio (“Boniface VIII”) and Luca della Robbia (“Cantoria”).
 The Palazzo Medici Riccardi from 1444 is typical of privately commissioned Renaissance residences.
 The Medici family tombs, tucked into a church designed partially by Brunelleschi and Michelangelo, are nearby in Basilica of San Lorenzo.
 Allow plenty of time in this district to visit the Accademia (site of Michelangelo’s David and countless masterpieces), the frescoes in the Convento di San Marco, the renowned Archeological Museum, and one of the city’s most important churches because of its Virgin Mary icon, the Basilica of the SS.
 Annunziata.

 Siena & Environs in Tuscany

 One of the main attractions is Siena’s Piazza del Campo, a central square where crowds stroll, sit, sleep, picnic, and people watch.
-It’s also home to the twice-a-year, bareback Palio horse race which has been staged here since the Middle Ages.
-If you’re visiting in the summer, check the exact dates of these 90-second races.
-They are usually held at the beginning of July and the middle of August, and it’s hard to find a hotel during the week-long festivities.
+It’s also home to the twice-a-year, bareback Palio Horse Race, 90 seconds each, which has been staged here since the Middle Ages.
+It will take place on July 2 and August 16, 2019.
+Warning: It’s hard to find a hotel during the week-long festivities.

-The winner of the “coolest church award we saw on our entire trip” goes to the Duomo in Siena, a large gothic cathedral with an ornate masterpiece of a faÃ§ade and an inside that’s completely covered with black and white stripes like a gigantic zebra.
+The winner of the “coolest church award we saw on our entire trip” goes to the Duomo in Siena, a large gothic cathedral with an ornate masterpiece of a facade and an interior that’s completely covered with black and white stripes like a gigantic zebra.
 Even the floors are an amazing collection of mosaic panels created by Siena’s top artists and telling biblical stories.
-Most are roped off to protect them from thousands of feet and at times some may even be covered.
+Most are roped off to protect them from thousands of feet and sometimes they may even be covered.

-We watched the sun set from our balcony at the Hotel Duomo Siena (Via Stalloreggi, 38, 53100 Italia; tel +39/0577/ 28 9088)and had a delicious meal at Antica Osteria Da Divo (via Franciosa 29, 057 728 6054), sitting under the vaulted ceiling dating back to the medieval era.
+We watched the sunset from our balcony at the Hotel Duomo Siena (Via Stalloreggi, 38/53100 Italia; tel +39/0577 289-088)and had a delicious meal at Antica Osteria Da Divo (via Franciosa 29, +39/0577 286-054), sitting under the vaulted ceiling that dates back to the medieval era.

 Regional Tuscany Trip Planning & Sightseeing Tips